-In addition, there are reports that calcium can also reduce the dispersion of protoplasmic colloids, enhance the viscosity of the protoplasts, coordinate with potassium ions, regulate the normal activities of the protoplasm, and maintain the water-fillability, viscosity, elasticity, and permeability of the cells.
-The normal physiological state is conducive to the normal metabolism of the crop.
+In addition, there are reports that calcium can also reduce the dispersion of protoplasmic colloids, enhance the viscosity of the protoplasts, coordinate with potassium ions, regulate the normal activities of the protoplasm, and maintain the water-fill ability, thickness, elasticity, and permeability of the cells.
+The normal physiological state is conducive to the healthy metabolism of the crop.

-(5) The application of calcium in combination with boron and molybdenum has obvious effect of increasing production.
-Applying calcium fertilizer to calcium-deficient soil not only can supplement calcium in plants and soil, but also can improve the soil to raise the pH, so as to reduce or eliminate the harm to soil properties and plant physiology caused by large amounts of iron, aluminum and manganese ions in acid soil. .
+(5) The application of calcium, in combination with boron and molybdenum, has an obvious effect on increasing production.
+Applying calcium fertilizer to calcium-deficient soil not only can supplement calcium in plants and soil, but also can improve the soil to raise the pH, so as to reduce or eliminate the harm to soil properties and plant physiology caused by large amounts of iron, aluminum and manganese ions in acid soil.
 Reduce the fixation of phosphorus on the soil, regulate the supply of trace elements to the soil, improve soil microbial living conditions, enhance soil aeration and water permeability, and thus improve soil fertility.